apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     (Java system property: **zookeeper.flushDelay**)
     Time in milliseconds to delay the flush of the commit log.
     Does not effect the limit defined by *maxBatchSize*.
     Disabled by default (with value 0).
+Ensembles with high write rates may see throughput improved with a value of 10-20 ms.

 * *maxWriteQueuePollTime* :
     (Java system property: **zookeeper.maxWriteQueuePollTime**)